Concours – Purpose, Objectives & Publications

 • Establish consistent and widely accepted standards of condition and originality to assist in restoring cars and determining the quality of restorations.

-Acceptance into the Registry is based on passing the inspection of a team of authorized judges, at an inspection sanctioned by the Registry Committee, using the Registry’s set of authenticity standards (Score Sheets), and point system, following the inspection guidelines established (on a scale of 100) by the Concours Registry Committee.
-Cars that achieve a score of 85 percent of available points by Registry Inspection will be listed with the Registry.
+Acceptance into the Registry is based on passing the inspection of a team of authorized judges, at an inspection sanctioned by the Registry Board, using the Registry’s set of authenticity standards (Score Sheets), and point system, following the inspection guidelines established by the Concours Registry Board.
+BJ 7 and 8 Cars that have less than 151 points accumulated and all other models that achieve a score of 85 percent of available points by Registry Inspection will be listed with the Registry.
+(The Score Sheets are in the process of being revised to a more owner friendly and understandable format.
+The BJ7 & BJ8 Score Sheet models have been completed.
+All further model score sheets will be completed in 2026-7).

-• Cars scored between 85 and 89.9 earn a Bronze Registry Award for the year of inspection.
+• Cars scored between 85 and 89.9 (and BJ 7 & 8’s with scores between 101 and 150) earn a Bronze Registry Award for the year of inspection.

-• Cars scored between 90 and 94.9 earn a Silver Registry Award for the year of inspection.
+• Cars scored between 90 and 94.9 (and BJ 7 & 8’s with scores between 51 and 100) earn a Silver Registry Award for the year of inspection.

-• Cars scored at least 95 earn a Gold Registry Award for the year of inspection.
+• Cars scored at least 95 (and BJ 7 & 8’s with scores between 0 and 50) will earn a Gold Registry Award for the year of inspection.

-These scores are based on score sheet standard of 1000 points divided by 10.
-Awards are based on the car’s attainment of one of these levels, rather than on its merit relative to other cars.
+These scores are based on score sheet standard of 1000 points divided by 10 (and for BJ7 & 8’s from 0 to 150).
+Awards are based on the car’s attainment of one of these levels, rather than on its merit relative to other cars (“popularity” format).
 The number of each of these awards to be given for any class or model of cars in any given inspection period is not limited.

 Publication of Policies and Standards

-Concours Registry inspections are conducted using published Originality Guidelines and inspection forms developed by the Concours Committee.
-These standards and scoring point systems are reviewed by the Concours Committee and revised as appropriate in the fall of each year.
-After distribution to current members of the Registry Committee for comment, they are finalized and published, and made available to all enthusiasts.
+Concours Registry inspections are conducted using published Guidelines (current for the year of judging) and inspection forms developed by the Concours Board.
+These standards and scoring point systems are reviewed by the Concours Board and revised as appropriate in the fall of each year.
+After distribution to current members of the Registry Board for comment, they are finalized and published and made available to all enthusiasts.

 When the Guidelines were first developed around 1989, there was very little detailed information available in any of the published literature on Austin-Healeys.